facebookresearch/ResponsibleNLP/holistic_bias/README.md

 --use-blenderbot-context True
 ```
 Set `--use-blenderbot-context True` to specify that BlenderBot-style persona sentences (*"I like to surf.
 I have two kids."*) should be passed into the model's encoder as context to match the domain of the BlenderBot fine-tuning data.

-The bias metric computes, as a function of demographic axis and sentence template, the fraction of pairs of descriptors for which their sentences in the HolisticBias dataset have statistically significantly different distributions of perplexity values.
-The metric ranges from 0 to 1: a larger fraction implies a greater disparity in how likely the model is to use the different descriptors in the context of a sentence.